bilalamjad-devops/terraform-aws-ec2-eventbridge-lambda-scheduler/README.md

 <img width="1600" height="900" alt="7- eventbridge launch see " src="https://github.com/user-attachments/assets/ddcf38a8-6db0-437d-b004-2923a3f476ec" />

+---
+---
+---

+## 3. Delete instance
+you can see the time is 7:50AM, and in our code, it is mentioned in eventbridge_schedular cron job 8 to 5 Mon to Fri, so to do lab, we would INTENTIONALLY off the ec2, afer that, we apply terraform apply, it would create 2 eventbridge scheulars and 2 lambda functions. one eventbridge schedular   description         = "Start EC2 instances daily at 8:00 AM PKT" schedule_expression = "cron(0 3 ? * MON-FRI *)" and other eventbridge schedular   description         = "Stop EC2 instances daily at 5:00 PM PKT" schedule_expression = "cron(0 12 ? * MON-FRI *)" threfore, we are turning off the ec2 because it is time 7:50, when it will be 8, eventbridge -> lambda -> turns on ec2

 <img width="1600" height="900" alt="7b- eventbridge launch time" src="https://github.com/user-attachments/assets/33c78aad-de07-44f4-a9ee-f04effb2dc76" />

 <img width="1600" height="900" alt="8- eventbridge launch stop" src="https://github.com/user-attachments/assets/73df6164-3708-43a3-9a4b-79346df542cc" />